zzm634/typeorm-no-arp/docs/connection-options.md

 * `pool.priorityRange` - int between 1 and x - if set, borrowers can specify their relative priority in the queue if no resources are available. see example. (default `1`).

-* `pool.autostart` - boolean, should the pool start creating resources etc once the constructor is called, (default `true`).

 * `pool.evictionRunIntervalMillis` - How often to run eviction checks.
 Default: `0` (does not run).